tenzir/tenzir/web/docs/connectors/http.md

 tenzir 'from http PUT pie.dev/put X-API-Token:123 foo=bar'
 ```

-More generally, if you HTTPie command line is `http X` then you can write `from
+More generally, if your HTTPie command line is `http X` then you can write `from
 http X` to obtain an event stream or `load http X` for a byte stream.
 Note that
 we have only the parts of the HTTPie syntax most relevant to our users.
 Please
 [reach out](/discord) if you have use cases that the current implementation does